medic/cht-core/DEVELOPMENT.md

 You can use `docker stop medic-couchdb` to stop it and `docker start medic-couchdb` to start it again.
 Remember that you'll need to start it whenever you restart your OS, which might not be the case if you use a normal OS package.

 Medic recommends you familiarise yourself with other Docker commands to make docker image and container management clearer.

+### CouchDB on Ubuntu

+While we recommend use Docker to install CouchDB for development, it is still possible to install CouchDB on bare metal in Ubuntu, but there are some caveats:

+* For Ubuntu 18.04 and earlier, you need to specify in `apt` version to install with the `-V` flag.
+For example, on a clean 18.04 install you would run:
+    ```bash
+    curl -sL https://couchdb.apache.org/repo/bintray-pubkey.asc | sudo apt-key add
+    echo "deb https://apache.bintray.com/couchdb-deb bionic main" | sudo tee -a /etc/apt/sources.list
+    apt update
+    apt install couchdb=2.3.1~bionic -V
+    ```
+* For Ubuntu 20.04 and later, there is no 2.3.x `apt` package, so you must use a snap.
+After ensuring [`snapd` is installed](https://snapcraft.io/docs/installing-snapd), you can then run: `snap install --channel=2.x couchdb`

 ## Required environment variables